ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 ```

-The second model is a "course grained" version of the first.
-It is consistent with the first model but contains fewer details (ie it does not tell us which right handed person is doing the dishes).
-We can describe this course grained relationship in terms of closed loops as well.
+The second model is a "coarse grained" version of the first.
+It is consistent with the first model but contains fewer details (*ie* it does not tell us which right handed person is doing the dishes).
+This course-graining is exactly what is captured in a graph morphism.

-Let's construct a map that connects the Alice, Bob and Tuco (the vertices of the top directed graph) with their handedness (the vertices of the lower graph).

-Let's also construct a map of arrows --- WORK THIS OUT: each arrow in the top means "day after Alice" "day after Bob" ; each arrow on the bottoms means "day after righty" "day after lefty"

-Show that these are vertex and arrow maps that satisfy our same loop condition from injections

-//GIF of fadethroughs on source map.

-The difference is that these maps collapse vertices and arrows to the same target.
-We would represent this like so:

-//Image

-In injections, the maps are one-to-one.
-They are a special case of these more general graph morphisms.

-It's important to note that when we collapse the graph like this it remains intact "inside" of the other.
-We have not broken the dangling edge condition.

 ```{image} assets//Ch4/RightiesVSLefties.gif